High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods: Imputation methods and algorithms

 \subsubsection{MICE with a fixed ridge penalty}

-A linear regression model is the standard univariate imputation model for MICE\@.
-However, ordinary linear regression faces computational limitations when applied to datasets with many predictors.
-If $n$ is not much larger than $p$, the regression estimates will have a large variance, and, if $p>n$ there is no unique solution for the regression coefficients.
-Ridge regression \citep[][61--68]{hastieEtAl:2009} is a common \emph{shrinkage method} that imposes a penalty during model estimation to shrink the regression slopes toward zero and allow a large number of predictors to be included in the model, while still controlling the variance of the estimates.
+So-called \emph{shrinkage methods} represent an alternative to subset selection (\citealp[see][pp. 62--79]{hastieEtAl:2009} for a review.)
+These methods address the computational problems caused by large numbers of predictors by shrinking the estimated coefficients toward zero.
+Ridge regression \citep{hoerlKennard:1970} is a common shrinkage method that imposes a penalty during model estimation to shrink the regression slopes toward zero and allow a large number of predictors to be included in the model, while still controlling the variance of the estimates.
 When applied to the imputation model in MICE, a ridge penalty allows a more inclusive auxiliary variable strategy.

-MICE with a fixed ridge penalty uses the Bayesian normal linear model described by \citet[][68, algorithm 3.1]{vanBuuren:2018} as the univariate imputation method.
+MICE with a fixed ridge penalty uses the Bayesian normal linear model described by \citet[][p.
+68, algorithm 3.1]{vanBuuren:2018} as the univariate imputation method.
 We refer to this method as Bayesian Ridge (BRidge).
 In this approach, the sampling of each $\hat{\bm{\theta}}_{j}^{(m)}$ in equation \eqref{eq:pd} relies on inverting the cross-products matrix of $\dot{\bm{Z}}_{-j, obs}^{(m)}$\footnote{When estimating ridge regression coefficients, predictors are centered and scaled to have unit variance}.
 Adding a positive constant (the ridge penalty, $\kappa$) to the diagonal of the cross-product matrix stabilizes this inversion.
 Indeed, if $p > n$, sufficiently large values of $\kappa$ will facilitate inversion of the cross-products matrix and induce a unique (albeit biased) solution for the regression coefficients.

 In BRidge, every variable in $\bm{Z}_{-j}$ is used as a predictor in the imputation model, and the ridge penalty is the only precaution taken to address a large number of predictors.
-The value of $\kappa$ is usually chosen to be close to zero (e.g. $\kappa = 0.0001$), because values larger than $0.1$ may introduce excessive systematic bias \citep[68]{vanBuuren:2018}.
+The value of $\kappa$ is usually chosen to be close to zero (e.g. $\kappa = 0.0001$), because values larger than $0.1$ may introduce excessive systematic bias \citep[p.
+68]{vanBuuren:2018}.
 However, larger values of $\kappa$ may be necessary to adequately stabilize the estimation in certain scenarios.
 In the present work, we chose the value of $\kappa$ by means of cross-validation.